Roman Numeral Converter guide

 When should I use the Roman Numeral Converter?

 Use it when your task matches one of these common needs: Convert a year or number into Roman numerals.
 Decode a standard Roman numeral into a number.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the value, source unit, target unit, format, or mode the page asks for.

 What is the Roman Numeral Converter doing with my inputs?